Dry Brining, Easier And Less Wasteful Than Wet Brining

 Surprisingly, the AmazingRibs.com science advisor Dr. Greg Blonder has proven that salt penetrates chicken and turkey skin (I am doubtful about duck and goose since there is such a thick layer of fat under them).
 So go ahead and sprinkle salt right on the skin.
 It will help make the skin crispy.
 Breasts need more than thighs because they are thicker.
 1/2 teaspoon of kosher salt per pound, refrigerate for two to four hours minimum.
 Overnight is fine.

 It has always been a slap my forehead experience when I read a recipe for braising or slow cooking or stewing that says "Salt and pepper the meat and then put it in the liquid."
 Do they really think the salt and pepper won't wash off?
 But if you dry brine stew meats overnight or for a few hours, the salt will get into the meat.
 Osmosis will pull some out, but not all of it, and while it is in there it will denature the proteins.

 Rubs are aromatic and savory spice and herb mixes that are applied to meats to flavor them.
 Most contain salt which can help pull the flavorings into the meat.
-Like dry brines, they should be applied hours in advance of cooking.
+So put them on well in advance.
+The salt will penetrate deep.
+The other stuff does not penetrate more than a fraction of an inch.
 Click here to read more about the Zen of Rubs.

 | Homepage | Table of Contents | About Us | Newsletter |

 | Tips & Techniques | Recipes | Equipment Reviews | BBQ Culture & History | Weights, Measures, Conversions |

 | Privacy Promise, Terms of Service, Other Legal Stuff | Advertising & Sponsorship Opportunities |

 This site is brought to you by readers like you who support us with their membership in our Pitmaster Club.